praveenb7/Quantum-Computing-Resources/README.md

 [Quantum computing](https://en.wikipedia.org/wiki/Quantum_computing) is the use of quantum phenomena such as superposition and entanglement to perform computation.
 It is a field that will revolutionise the world.
 Quantum compuing can be used for special kinds of problems that cannot be solved by the classical computers.
-It is highly recommended to learn in the given order if you are a beginner.
-You can skip reading the articles.
-Watching videos alone is more than enough to gain basic intuition.

 ## CONTENTS
 - [Introduction](#introduction)